-The cleaning for removal of mealybugs, scales and thrips is to be done within the registered packinghouses.
+The cleaning for removal of mealybugs is to be done within the registered packinghouses.

 If cold treatment is used for disinfestation of fruit flies, it is to be done within the registered packinghouses in Israel.
 Copies of the registration records for cold treatment in Israel must be provided to AQIS.